Max564/depression_AI/README.md

 Additional Factors: Profession, Degree, Financial Stress, Family History of Mental Illness, and whether the student has ever had suicidal thoughts

 cleaning the data:
+we find that there is no null but there is some faulty data, and we need to remove all descriptive data to create a new feature for this kind of data, for example in sleep there is 5 to 7 hours and there less than 5 we need to standrize all these data and group them.